Convergence of type-symmetric and cut-balanced consensus seeking systems (extended version): Introduction

 \subsection{Our contribution}

-Our cut-balance condition subsumes the two cases discussed above, and is weaker than the assumptions in existing convergence results.
-It allows us to obtain strong convergence results, which would fail to hold if the condition were to be removed or even slightly weakened.
-Indeed, we prove convergence (not necessarily to consensus) without any additional conditions, and then provide sufficient and (generically) necessary conditions for the limit values of any two agents to agree.
-In contrast, existing results show convergence to consensus under some fairly strong assumptions, but offer no insight on the possible behavior when convergence to consensus fails to hold.
+Our cut-balance condition subsumes the two cases discussed above, and allows us to obtain strong convergence results.
+Indeed, we prove convergence (not necessarily to consensus) without any additional condition, and then provide sufficient and (generically) necessary conditions for the limit values of any two agents to agree.
+In contrast, existing results show \emph{convergence to consensus} under some fairly strong assumptions about persistent global connectivity, but offer no insight on the possible behavior when convergence to consensus fails to hold.

-The fact that our convergence result is unconditional (under the cut-balance condition) is significant because it allows us to study systems for which the evolution of $a_{ij}(t)$ is a priori unknown, possibly random or depending on the vector $x(t)$ itself.
-In the latter models, with endogenously determined agent interconnections, it is essentially impossible to check a priori the connectivity conditions imposed in existing results, and such results are therefore inapplicable.
-In contrast our results apply as long as the cut-balance condition is satisfied.
+The fact that our convergence result requires no assumptions other than the cut-balance condition is significant because it allows us to study systems for which the evolution of $a_{ij}(t)$ is a priori unknown, possibly random or dependent on the vector $x(t)$ itself.
+In the latter type of models, with endogenously determined agent interconnections, it is essentially impossible to check a priori the connectivity conditions imposed in existing results, and such results are therefore inapplicable.
+In contrast, our results apply as long as the cut-balance condition is satisfied.
 The advantage of this condition is that it can be often guaranteed a priori, e.g., if the system is naturally type-symmetric.

 On the technical side, we note that similar convergence results are available for the special case of discrete-time symmetric or type-symmetric systems \cite{Lorenz:2005,HendrickxBlondel:2006_MTNS,BlondelHendrickxOlshevskyTsitsiklis:2005,Hendrickx:2008phdthesis,LiWang:2004,Moreau:2005,Lorenz:2003diplomathesis}, though they are obtained with a different methodology.
 Discrete time is indeed much simpler because one can exploit the following fact: either two agents interact on a set of infinite length or they stop interacting after a certain finite time.
 We will indeed show that such existing discrete-time results can be easily extended to the cut-balanced case.